AthenaGaKill/Tripster-Coding-Ex/exercises.md

 [morsecode guide](https://en.wikipedia.org/wiki/Morse_code)

 ## exercise 10
 Write three functions that compute the sum of the numbers in a list: using a for-loop, a while-loop.
-(Subject to availability of these constructs in your language of choice.)